I crashed and burned with more than a few of my goals in 2018. It showed me I need a new method for implementing goals and resolutions for 2019.

-I had a goal of visiting and updating our family budget once per week.
+I also had a goal of visiting and updating our family budget once per week.
 It worked for about 60 days and then I fell behind and ended up mostly shotgunning my way through the rest of the year.

-I need a stronger habit.
+I need stronger habits.

 There are no changed lives outside of changed habits.Justin Whitmel Earley

 So this year I’m changing my method.
 Instead of saying “12 books per year,” I’m saying “60 minutes per week” (roughly 10 minutes per day).

 I’m changing from “update budget once per week” to “at least four times per week” with a daily reminder set to do that right after supper.